October 18–22, 2026

 Instructor: Jennifer B. Williams

-The Scandinavian-style rigid heddle makes weaving both simple and joyful.
+The Scandinavian-style rigid heddle makes backstrap weaving simple and joyful.
 With nothing more than a warped rigid heddle and a cord secured around your waist, you are ready to weave.
 Working on a backstrap rigid heddle offers a uniquely tranquil experience, one where the weaver is quite literally connected to the loom.

 Instructor: Jennifer B. Williams